-The program will include six sessions, held monthly at a hospital.
-A scholar, with at least a MA in literature or another humanities-based field, will create a syllabus for the program readings and facilitate the discussion of the six sessions.
+Each program will include four to six sessions, held monthly at a health care facility.
+A scholar, with at least a MA in literature or another humanities-based field, will create a syllabus for the program readings and facilitate the discussion of the sessions.
 The readings will be based in fiction, non-fiction, plays, or poetry.
-Each syllabus will be tailored for each hospital and may encompass particular areas of interest or concern.
+Each syllabus will be tailored for each facility and may encompass particular areas of interest or concern.

-The Oklahoma Humanities Council has set a maximum of 25 participants.
+Oklahoma Humanities has set a maximum of 25 participants.
 This number will be large enough to allow for a more varied discussion but small enough to allow all members to be able to voice their opinions.
-The program is open to all professionals in the hospital community (nurses, doctors, dietitians, receptionists, administrators, etc.), and diversity in participants will be sought.
-Each participant will be encouraged to commit to all six sessions.
+The program is open to all professionals in the hospital community (nurses, doctors, dietitians, clerical staff, administrators, etc.), and diversity in participants will be sought.
+Each participant should be encouraged to attend all sessions within the series.

 Program sessions will be held in the evening and include a communal meal provided by the participants or the hospital.
 A hospital liaison will distribute the reading handouts, books, text, and the syllabus prior to each meeting.
 The scholar will facilitate each session by incorporating and centering all conversation on the readings for the session.

-For more information on how your health care institution can participate, contact Kelly Elsey, Program Officer at 405/235-0280 or at email@example.com
+For more information on how your health care institution can participate, contact Kelly Burns, Program Officer, at (405) 235-0280 or at email@example.com.

 Guidelines | Favorite Readings | Budget | Sample Budget | National Program Evaluation